-Why significant How our audit addressed the key audit matter Revenue from the sale of goods is recognised Our audit procedures included the following: upon the transfer of significant risks and rewards of ownership of the goods to the customer.
-Evaluated whether the Group's revenue recognition accounting policies were in The Group uses a variety of shipment terms across different markets and this has an impact on the timing of revenue recognition.
-There is a accordance with Australian Accounting Standards. higher risk that revenue could be recognised in the incorrect period for sales transactions occurring on and around the year end.
-Assessed the effectiveness of controls over the processing of revenue transactions.
-The Group's accounting policy for revenue recognition is disclosed in Note 2(r) of the financial statements.
-Selected a sample of revenue transactions, with an additional focus on revenue recognised around the year end period and assessed whether revenue was recognised when the significant risks and rewards of ownership were passed to customers.
+How our audit addressed the key audit matter

+Our audit procedures included the following:

+- Evaluated whether the Group's revenue recognition accounting policies were in accordance with Australian Accounting Standards. - Assessed the effectiveness of controls over the processing of revenue transactions. - Selected a sample of revenue transactions, with an additional focus on revenue recognised around the year end period and assessed whether revenue was recognised when the significant risks and rewards of ownership were passed to customers.